Blake Street railway station

 Blake Street railway station serves the Hill Hook area of Sutton Coldfield, Birmingham, England.
-It is situated on the Cross-City Line, located on the county boundary between the West Midlands and Staffordshire.
-The station is managed by West Midlands Trains, who operate all trains serving it.
+It is sited on the Cross-City Line between Bromsgrove/Redditch and Lichfield Trent Valley, via Birmingham New Street.
+The station located on the county boundary between the West Midlands and Staffordshire.
+It is managed by West Midlands Trains, who operate all trains serving the station.

 History

-The station opened in 1884, when the London and North Western Railway extended their Birmingham to Sutton Coldfield line northward to Lichfield.
+The station opened in 1884, when the London and North Western Railway extended its Birmingham to Sutton Coldfield line northward to Lichfield.
 In May 1978, Blake Street became one of the stations on the Cross-City Line, launched by the West Midlands PTE to link the Lichfield branch with the infrequently served suburban line to Kings Norton and Redditch.
 The northern end was subsequently extended to Lichfield Trent Valley in 1988 and electrified on the 25 kV AC system in 1992.
-The signalling at the station is set up so that trains can terminate or start from here, but the facility is only rarely used in the current (May 2018) timetable (just one each way Monday-Saturday).
+The signalling at the station is set up so that trains from Birmingham can terminate or start from here, but the facility isn't used in the current timetable (only for planned engineering work or in times of disruption).